Odd Alaska House race takes new twist as Gross plans to quit

 Sweeney’s campaign manager, Karina Waller, said by email late Monday that Sweeney had been out of cell range and that a comment “will be forthcoming once she is back in communication.”

+Sweeney was an assistant secretary for Indian Affairs in the U.S. Department of the Interior during the Trump administration.

-The state Division of Elections was looking into the question of whether the fifth place finisher in the special primary would be bumped up to fourth place if Gross withdraws, division spokesperson Tiffany Montemayor said by email Monday.
+The Division of Elections was looking into the question of whether the fifth place finisher in the special primary would be bumped up to fourth place if Gross withdraws, division spokesperson Tiffany Montemayor said by email Monday.

-The August special election will determine who serves the remainder of Young’s term.
-The August regular primary and November general election will determine who serves a new two-year term starting in January.
+The August special election will feature ranked choice voting and determine who will serve the remainder of Young’s term.
+The August regular primary and November general election will determine who will serve a new two-year term starting in January.